BE GLAD® Events and Trainings

 “ Project GLAD is a phenomenal program.
 Our teachers in our Dual Language Program here in Travis Unified have all been trained in the GLAD strategy, effectively apply it in their classrooms, and their walls are rich with vocabulary.
 They are awesome!”

-Project GLAD has over 30 years of data and personal testimony to its effectiveness.
+BE GLAD® & Project GLAD® have over 30 years of data and personal testimony to our effectiveness.

 Back to top